From May to mid-November, the southern region of WA can experience cooler temperatures combined with rain, strong winds, and storms.

 You can also ask a licensed gasfitter about the safest ways to store and use your gas cylinders correctly.
 All gas fitting work, including relocating the regulator or piping, must be performed by a licensed professional.

 Remember that 45kg gas cylinders should be inspected and tested every 15 years.
-Our Kleenheat team will inspect our Kwik-Gas cylinders every time they are returned to our refilling depots.
+Our Kleenheat team will inspect our Kwik-Gas bottles every time they are returned to our refilling depots.

 Dial before you dig

-Sometimes when we’re working on a DIY project, or following bad weather, we might require a clean-up effort that involves digging.
+Sometimes when we’re working on a DIY project, or cleaning up after bad weather, digging may be required.

-Before you do any digging or excavation work on your property, it’s a good idea to know the location of all the underground pipes and wires.
-Make sure you dial, before you dig.
+Before you do any digging or excavation work on your property, it’s a good idea to check the location of underground gas pipes and wires.
+Make sure you dial before you dig.

 Always have an emergency kit handy.
 In addition to a first aid kit, this might include hard-drives with photos, spare house, car and garage and storage locker keys, spare clothes, a torch and batteries, cash and go-to phone numbers, and even a spare mobile phone.